Since I did my favorite shade plants in last week’s post… I’ll continue the garden theme and do my favorite sun-loving flowers for cutting.

 In fact, I didn’t even know that peonies DON’T bloom all summer.

-When we started the flowerbeds at this house, I planned a cottage garden… where if something falls over, or dies, you can just ignore it.
+This time, as I planned the flowerbeds, I started a cottage garden… where if something falls over, or dies, you can just ignore it.

 My goal with this garden was to grow NO-maintenance perennials, some wild flowers, and to fill it out with a few more-effort-intensive flowers (dahlia, giant zinnia) that would reward my efforts, rather than humiliate me.